majidv7/nginx-reverse-proxy/README.md

 # nginx-reverse-proxy

 Configuring Nginx as Reverse Proxy.
-I used a simple javascript app to test our proxy and tried it on a Debian machine you can test whatever machine you want and follow the instruction!
+I used a simple javascript app to test our proxy and tried it on a Debian machine you can test on whatever machine you want and follow the instruction!

 ## Installation